yctctctctcfy-wq/Oeoro-/README.md

 ## 6. Open Store Publishing

-– Updated systems or new projects based on the Oroto-Kernel must be published in the **Open Store** directory for easy access by the community.
+– Updated systems or new projects based on the Oroto-Kernel must be published in the **everywhere** directory for easy access by the community.
 – This directory is kept open to the public for both learning and testing purposes.

 ---